nanoLogika/ACadSvgStudio/README.md

 ### Property Grid
 #### Conversion Options
 Conversion options can be specified in the property grid visible in the application window to be applied in the conversion process.
 If conversion options are changed the DWG document has to be loaded again to repeat the conversion using the new options.
-* Create class Attribute from Layer Name
+* *Create class Attribute from Layer Name*
-* Create class Attribute from Object Type<br>
+* *Create class Attribute from Object Type*<br>
   A *class* attribute is created for each converted AutoCAD element with the layer name and/or the object type.
 The assigned classes can be adressed in the *CSS-for-Preview* tab.
-* Create id Attribute from Handle<br>
+* *Create id Attribute from Handle*<br>
   An *id* attribute is created for each converted element.
 The element's handle provided by AutoCAD is used as the *id* value.
 * Reverse Y-Direction<br>
   This flag indicates that the positive y-direction is up instead of down.
   In SVG the y-coordinates grow from top to bottom.
 In AutoCAD the positive y-direction is up.
 If this flag is set, a transform attribute is assigned to the main group, so that y-coordinates from AutoCAD can be used as they are.
+* *Create Scale-Box from Model-Space Extent*<br>
+  A rectangle with the coordinates of the model-space extent is created as SVG and stored in the scales editor.
+* *Create Viewbox Rectangle from Model-Space Extent*<br>
+  The coordinates of the model-space extent are entered into the viewbox settings.
+* *Lineweight Scale Factor*<br>
+  This scale factor is used to scale lineweights.
+Specify 0 to use lineweights as they are.

 #### Viewbox
 With these settings a *viewbox* attribute can be defined for the display in the integrated browser control.
 If the *viewbox* attribute is enabled, only the portion of the drawing that is inside the viewbox is visbible.
 The *Center-to-Fit* option considers only this portion of the drawing.